LavaMoat/LavaMoat/packages/allow-scripts/README.md

 # @lavamoat/allow-scripts

-a tool for only running dependency lifecycle hooks specified in an allowlist
+A tool for running only the dependency lifecycle hooks specified in an _allowlist_.

-### install
+### Install

-add the package to start using it in your project. be sure to include the `@lavamoat/` namespace in the package name
+Adds the package to start using it in your project. be sure to include the `@lavamoat/` namespace in the package name

 ```sh
 yarn add -D @lavamoat/allow-scripts
 ```

-### configure
+### Configure

-automatically generate a configuration (that skips all lifecycle scripts) and write into `package.json`. edit as necesary.
+Automatically generates and writes a configuration into `package.json`, setting new policies as `false` by default.
+Edit this file as necessary.

 ```sh
 yarn allow-scripts auto
 ```

-configuration goes in `package.json`
+Configuration goes in `package.json`

 ```json
 {
   "lavamoat": {